jonnonz1/nz-statute-book/acts/public/1989/maori-affairs-restructuring-act-1989.md

 ### 73 Surveys
 (1) The chief executive may from time to time authorise such surveys as the chief executive considers necessary or expedient of any land that is subject to this Part.
 Nothing in Part 16 of Te Ture Whenua Maori Act 1993 shall apply with respect to surveys under this section.
-(2) Surveys under this section shall be carried out, in accordance with the directions of the chief executive, by licensed cadastral surveyors (whether or not they are officers of the Public Service).
+(2) Surveys under this section shall be carried out, in accordance with the directions of the chief executive, by licensed cadastral surveyors (whether or not they are officers of the public service).

 ### 74 Power to pay revenue from land to owners
 (1) Any money received by the chief executive in respect of any Maori freehold land or of General land owned by Maori as the result of farming operations or otherwise in accordance with this Part may, if the chief executive thinks fit, be paid to any person owning any interest in the land instead of being applied in reduction of any money charged or secured on the land, notwithstanding that the annual receipts in respect of the land may be less than the annual expenditure in respect of the land.